The following are major access points

 Situated on the east coast of NSW, Newcastle is surrounded by golden sand beaches, a breathtaking coastline and a beautiful working harbour.
 The cafes, restaurants and bars, unique architecture and rich history stretch from the city to the suburbs.

-Looking for hikes and trails in Newcastle or nearby?
-Try these walks with a similar grade.
+Looking for more walks in or near Newcastle?
+Try these trails with a similar difficulty grade.

 Favourite